This post was originally published in 2013, but was updated in 2019.

 Back when I was a single female (before Josh came along), I wanted to travel, but it was always difficult to find others who could travel with me.
 If this is the way you feel…don’t feel stuck…just go it alone!
 Traveling solo can be a wonderful experience, full of personal growth and introspection.
-Some females are a bit wary of traveling solo, and it’s true that some destinations are more challenging to explore as a solo female, but Hong Kong is not one of those places.
+Some females are a bit wary of traveling solo, and it’s true that some destinations are more challenging to explore as a solo female, but visiting Hong Kong is not a problem.
 Below are 10 reasons why solo travel in Hong Kong is actually pretty awesome, even for women!

 1. Is Solo Travel in Hong Kong Safe?

 Hong Kong is regarded as one of the safest cities in the world.
 With low crime rates, well maintained infrastructure & roadways, and well trained police and medical services, you shouldn’t have much to worry about.
 As a solo female traveler, I never felt scared while moving about the city – even at night.
 But of course, common sense should always be used and trust your instinct.

 Public transportation in Hong Kong is fantastic.
 In additional to well maintained sidewalks and even elevated walkways, there are a series of underground trains, above ground trains (countryside), trams, buses, and boats; so you will have no problem getting around.
 I recommend doing your research in advance by reviewing the maps and schedules so that you are well aware of how to get around and how the process works.

 The Octopus card is a great option if you plan to make use of public transportation.
 Similar to the Oyster card in London (and many other cities), you can purchase and load the card with funds, then use it throughout the city during your trip.

 3. Hong Kong Has Some Inexpensive Accommodation Options